germal/OpenCVB/README.md

 ![](media/ed464a9db22610b7e3dfd5ed1057d238.png)

 StereoLabs Zed 2 camera.
 FOV looks a little skewed to the right.
-The problem could be specific this camera but there was no available second camera to test (the camera is a little expensive.)
+The problem could be specific to this camera but there was no available second camera to test (the camera is a little expensive.)

 ![](media/1e2803ceab3c74d9cbd59249369035b1.png)